Want to learn how to write an ebook like a pro? It’s not just what you do, but what you DON’T do that can make or break your work.

 Lots of writers seem to be doing it, so how hard can it be?

 But in reality, most ebooks that see the light of day are horrible.
 Embarrassingly bad.

-That’s because your average ebook author doesn’t have a clue how to write an ebook.
+That’s because your average ebook writer doesn’t have a clue how to write an ebook.
 They can’t afford to hire a ghostwriter, and they don’t have the support system a traditional author would be given by their publisher when writing a book.